THEBEST7192/spotify-tierlist/README.md

 2. Check your internet connection
 3. Clear your browser cache
 4. Try running npm install again
 5. If you ran "npm run start" you should instead run "npm run build" to build the production version of the app.
-After that you can run "npm run -s serve" to serve the production version of the app.
+After that you can run "serve -s build" to serve the production version of the app.
 If not you will get various errors that are not really errors, you will also not be able to move the songs around.
 One example of those errors is this one:
 ```
 react-beautiful-dnd.esm.js:39 react-beautiful-dndUnable to find draggable with id: (contentHere)👷‍ This is a development only message.
 It will be removed in production builds.
 ```
 6. If you get any errors when logging in to Spotify it is most likely because of the user not being approved in the developer console of Spotify.
-Make sure that you have approved the email address of the user trying to log on.
+Make sure that you have approved the email address of the user trying to log on too.

 ## Additional Resources